armi.materials.material module

 Change the mass fraction of the specified nuclide.

 This adjusts the mass fraction of a specified nuclide relative to other nuclides of the same element.
 If there are no other nuclides within the element, then it is enriched relative to the entire material.
 For example, enriching U235 in UZr would enrich U235 relative to U238 and other naturally occurring uranium isotopes.
-Likewise, enriching ZR in UZr would enrich ZR relative to uranium.
+Likewise, enriching ZR in UZr would enrich ZR relative to Uranium.

 The method maintains a constant number of atoms, and adjusts refDens accordingly.